iamandreatonina/iamandreatonina/README.md

 - ⚡ Fun fact: ...
 -->

-Currently stundent in Quantitative and Computational Biology at the University of Trento 📊 💻 🧬
+Currently student in Quantitative and Computational Biology at the University of Trento 📊 💻 🧬